pablo-meier/Pablog/_src/posts/2011-05-31-on-failure-personal.md

 you know what it means to _truly_ confront your demons, your weaknesses, and test your _actual_ mettle.

-Put another way: are you proud of the fact that you took a shower this morning?
-Do you look back fondly on the last time you tied your shoes?
-No, because those presented no challenge; completing those tasks presented no new knowledge of the world, and no new knowledge of yourself.
+Put another way: it's unlikely that you're proud of taking a shower this morning, or that you look back fondly on the last time you tied your shoes.
+Those presented no challenge; completing those tasks gave you no new knowledge of the world, and no new knowledge of yourself.
 If you think back to anything you're proud of, it's almost always been a challenge.